Who we are:

 - September is a joint dinner meeting with the Oxford Historical Society.

-- We feature a variety of speakers and topics in addition to a social time with light refreshments.
+- We feature a variety of speakers and topics.

 - The public is always welcome and there is no admission charge.